 Guidelines on Other University-Wide Academic Administrators

-The guidelines in this section refer to vice provost positions and assistant/associate vice president positions that report directly to the vice president of research and innovation who are not listed in Section III but nonetheless hold significant academic roles (e.g., oversight of the promotion and tenure process, research and innovation, or curriculum matters).
+The guidelines in this section refer to vice provost positions that report to the provost and assistant/associate vice president positions that report directly to the vice president of research and innovation who are not listed in Section III but nonetheless hold significant academic roles (e.g., oversight of the promotion and tenure process, research and innovation, or curriculum matters).
 These position titles and structures may change over time.
 This section is relevant to substantially similar positions included at the time these guidelines were drafted in spring 2020.
+The best practice for all administrative positions including those listed here and in Section III is to conduct a search following the guidelines described in Section V. However, deviations from those guidelines, such as in the composition of the search committee, might be more common for the positions described in this section given the specialized responsibilities and skills these positions demand.
+Section V.F. should be followed in those cases.

-The best practice for these positions is to assemble a search committee to conduct an open search with the opportunity for any interested candidate to apply.
-However, there are also times when a search committee process may not be practicable.
+Additionally, there are times when a search committee process may not be practicable.
 In those cases, such as internal promotions or previously failed searches, the hiring official might choose to appoint administrators into these positions without a search.

 If a search committee is not appointed to assist in selecting a candidate for the position: